aojah1/sdg7/README.md

 **Annual_GDP_Growth_Percent** : Annual GDP growth rate based on constant local currency.

-**GDP_PerPerson_Dollars** : Gross domestic product per person.
+**GDP_PerPerson_Dollars** : Gross domestic product per person in dollars.

-# Objectives 1 : : Showcase Sustainable Energy Indicators
+## Objectives 1 : : Showcase Sustainable Energy Indicators

 The provision of adequate and reliable energy services at an affordable cost, in a secure and environmentally benign manner and in conformity with social and economic development needs, is an essential element of sustainable development.

 ### 1.1 Features Exploration

-**Features to be used** :
+Features to be used :
-'Year', 'Country', 'Electricity_Access_Percent',  'CleanFuel_Access_Percent', 'Renewable_Electricity_PerPerson', 'Co2_Emission_PerPerson_MetricTon'
+>>'Year', 'Country', 'Electricity_Access_Percent',  'CleanFuel_Access_Percent', 'Renewable_Electricity_PerPerson', 'Co2_Emission_PerPerson_MetricTon'

 ## 1.2.
 Data Preparation

-**Step1: key indicators :**
+**Step 1: key indicators :**
-Visualize key indicators related to sustainable energy, such as electricity access, renewable energy consumption, carbon emissions, and energy intensity.**
+Visualize key indicators related to sustainable energy, such as electricity access, renewable energy consumption, carbon emissions, and energy intensity.

 Here we will Filter data for 10 selected countries to minimize higher computational requirement
  >'United States', 'China', 'India', 'Afghanistan', 'Australia', 'Bangladesh', 'Saudi Arabia' 'Mozambique', 'Spain', 'Zimbabwe'